buildo/ingredients/README.md

     log.info("wow, such info, very important, much log")

 ## Defining a custom `Transport`
-The `Transport` typeclass defines a single method `write` that determines how to write a log entry
+The `Transport` trait defines a single method `write` that determines how to write a log entry

     def write(name: String, logMessage: LogMessage): Unit